Riccardo-Gottardi/cycling-trip-agency/experimental_evaluation/prompt_1.md

 2. Use `present_the_stepped_route` to present the stepped route to the user.
 3. Terminate execution.

-# Error handling and data validation
+# Error handling and validation
 ## Information consistency check
 - Validate the new information provided by the user, with the already collected information (that you can obtain using `get_trip_information` and `get_user_information`).
 - If any inconsistencies are found, ask the user to clarify or correct the information.